shyanta/minor-Re/README.md

 This is why real-time is very popular right now.
 It's fast and more importantly, it's what people expect, and as a frontend developer this is what should trigger you.

+## What did I make
+For this project we worked with socket.io.
+I made a chat app, working with socket.io.
+First I made the basics of a chat app.
+Online people can send a chat to other online people.

 ## Sources